greenhamsam/fresh-jekyll/_posts/2018-02-06-good-funds.md

 | FNB | Stable Fund of Funds | [Fund link](https://www.fnb.co.za/downloads/unittrust/Stable_fund.pdf) | 0.85% |
 | Nedgroup Investments | Core Guarded Fund | [Fund link](http://www.nedgroupinvestments.co.za/Funds/FundDetailsPage/nedgroup-investments-core-guarded-fund) | 0.51% |

+Local financial education site Just One Lap has a [recommended low-risk ETF portfolio](https://justonelap.com/etf-bundles/) that's really good.
+You have to register to see it, but it's free!

 ## Looking for a global index ETF for your freedom fund?

 [EasyEquities](https://www.easyequities.co.za/) is a very easy place to buy most of these funds.